-In the United States, 9 out of 10 medications filled at pharmacies are for generics medications.
+In the United States, 9 out of 10 prescriptions filled at pharmacies are for generic medications.
 Many people wonder whether these medications are as good as the brand name medications.
 It is important for people to understand what generic medications are.

 Generic medications are copies of brand name medications.
 These copies are made to be the same as the brand name medication in form (capsules, tablet, shot), strength, safety, how they are given, quality, and what they do.
 They are checked by the FDA just like the brand name medications.

 It is important to know that generic medications will look different than the brand name.
 Differences may include size, shape, and color.
 These differences do not change how the drug works.
 A generic medication works in the same way and gives the same benefit as the brand name version.
 Generic medications are a substitute for the brand name medications.

 The generic medication is made after the brand name medication has been on the market for a set period of time.
 This is because new medications are protected by laws that stop other companies from making and selling them.

 Generic medication allows individuals to get medication for a lower cost than what it costs for the brand name medication.
 Many expensive tests were done by the brand name company that the generic companies are not required to repeat.
 This saves money.

 Many companies can be approved to create the same generics.
 This creates competition in the market.
 Competition can lead to lower prices and greater availability to patients.
 Generic drugs can cost up to 80% less than brand name drugs.

 ©2019 The College of Psychiatric and Neurologic Pharmacists (CPNP).
 Candace Beam, PharmD, March 2019